Julian9B/student_projects/cpp/benchmark_ifswitch/description.md

 int number3 = 41;
 ```

-We use gtests to measure execution time of both functions.
+We use chrono library to measure execution time of both functions.

 ```cpp
 // Test of if's efficiency